quantum-engineering-polito/CourseNotes/content/QCM Physics/09_Tunneling and T matrix/Tunneling and T matrix.md

 At a very high bias, the resonant level drops too low, below the energy of most electrons in the source.
 This misalignment means that fewer electrons have the energy to tunnel through the barrier, and thus the current decreases rapidly.
 # Coulomb blockade

 Is a phenomenon where the transfer of an electron to a small conducting island is prevented due to the repulsive force (Coulomb force) from electrons already present on the island.
-In essence, it becomes energetically unfavorable for additional electrons to join the island once a certain number of electrons are present, due to the increase in electrostatic energy.
-This phenomenon applies a more restrictive condition for the transmission of electrons from source to drain towards the barriers, even if an electron has the right energy (energy in the range align with the resonant energy), it still might not get through because of the repulsion from other electrons.
+In essence, it becomes energetically expensive for additional electrons to join the island once a certain number of electrons are present, due to the increase in electrostatic energy.
+This phenomenon applies a more restrictive condition for the transmission of electrons from source to drain towards the barriers.
+Indeed even if an electron has the right energy (energy in the range align with the resonant energy), it still might not get through because of the repulsion from other electrons.

-The electrostatic energy of the system associated with the transfer of a charge $Q$ in the island is:
+The increase in electrostatic energy of the system associated with the transfer of a charge $Q$ in the island is:

 $$
 \Delta E = \underbrace{QV_{g}}_{\text{gate voltage}}+\underbrace{\frac{Q^{2}}{2C}}_{\text{Coulomb interaction}}
 $$

-When $n$ electrons have been transferred to the island, the change in electrostatic energy of the system is given by:
+When $n$ electrons have been transferred to the island, the change in electrostatic energy of the system is given by :

 $$
 \Delta E(n) = -neV_{g}+\frac{n^{2}e^{2}}{2C}
 $$

+where we replaced $Q$ with $n(-e)$.
 So the increase of energy associated to the transfer of only one electron is given by:

 $$
 \Delta E(n+1)-\Delta E(n) = -eV_{g}+n\frac{e^{2}}{2C} \qquad n\gg_1
 $$
 we can notice that if $V_g = n\frac{e}{2C}$ the increase of energy associated to the transfer of only one electron is 0 and we have the **resonant tunneling transport of electrons.**

-Furthermore the Coulomb blockade prevents electrons from randomly moving onto the island due to thermal energy or electrical noise.
-It ensures that electron transfer only happens under very controlled conditions the resonant one.
+The Coulomb blockade prevents electrons from randomly moving onto the island due to thermal energy or electrical noise.
+It ensures that electron transfer only happens under very controlled conditions, the resonant condition.

 ![[coulomb_blockade.png|450]]

-# Single-Electron Transistor (SET)

-The principles above can be used to create a SET.
-A transistor device which can control the flow of individual electrons.
+this phenomenon can be exploit to create a transistor device which can control the flow of individual electrons.
+That is the principles used in SET (Single-Electron Transistor)